I am interested in a particular topic and would like more information:

 What kind of support will our team have?

-The teaching team consists of professors, experienced military professionals, mentors, and multiple Research Assistants.
-Each team will be assigned two mentors and a military liaison.
+The teaching team consists of professors, experienced military and intelligence community professionals, mentors, and multiple Research Assistants.
+Each team will be assigned two mentors and a military or IC liaison.
 A mentor is an experienced defense/IC official, investor, or consultant assigned to your team.
 They’ve volunteered to help with the class and your team because they love hard problems, love startups and appreciate the importance of addressing problems facing the DoD/IC.
 Their job is to guide you as you get out of the building and to interface effectively with your DoD/IC sponsors.

 How often can we/should we meet with our mentor?